Kreeblah/DietPiTimeServer/README.md

 The most likely cause of being unable to lock onto satellites is antenna placement.
 Outdoors is ideal but unnecessary.
 Placing it near an outside wall and away from metal to avoid signal interference or creating a partial [Faraday cage](https://en.wikipedia.org/wiki/Faraday_cage) will provide better results.
 One situation which is difficult to resolve is if the antenna is in a building surrounded by lots of tall buildings, as those can prevent the GPS signals from reaching it.
 For most areas, though, placing it near an outside wall is sufficient.
 Additionally, some antennas perform better (are more sensitive) than others, so it is possible to compensate for unfortunate environmental circumstances by changing the antenna used.
 The specific capabilities of your GPS device (whether it supports multi-band antennas, for example) can help in determining which antenna to use.

+## PPS data source is always 0

-If the NMEA data is working, but PPS time isn't, you may be using the wrong GPIO pin for your PPS output, or your hardware may be having issues.
+If the NMEA data is working and `cgps` confirms it (in other words, if you have a fix), but PPS time isn't, you may be using the wrong GPIO pin for your PPS output, or your hardware may be having issues.
 To verify that PPS is working, you'll need to install the `pps-tools` package:

 ```
 apt update